markymawk/BrawlCratePlugins/README.md

 Resets all Frequency values of track entries to their default value (40).

-## 2.10 TLST Check Missing Tracks
+## 2.10 TLST Rename in All Tracklists
-**Usage:** Right-click tracklist root node
+**Usage:** Right-click any track node that uses a custom BRSTM path

-Checks all tracklist entries for missing BRSTM file paths (and SongSwitch paths, when applicable).
+Renames all occurrences of the selected track across every TLST file in the corresponding (parent) directory, listing each occurrence in an output dialog box.
+After using, leave the tracklist directory open for quick repeat use.

 # 3. Stage optimization plug-ins